LucasBehrendt/gamers-ground/README.md

     ```
     $ git push
     ```
-    - **Note:** If you don't have automatic deploys setup to heroku, push to heroku as well:
+    - **Note:** If you don't have automatic deploys setup to Heroku, push to Heroku as well:
         ```
         $ git push heroku main
         ```